BrianGardnerAtl/website/_drafts/compose_toggleable_buttons.md

 A few things are needed to handle a click on the comment action item.
 The click event lambda needs to handle updating the comment count, and the `Tweet` class needs to be updated so our composable functions can react to changes to its properties.

 Modifying the click lambda is first.
-Incrementing the comment count will require moving the declaration of the lambda to a higher-order composable function.
-It is currently initialized in the `ActionRow` function, but there is no reference to the `Tweet` class here.
+Incrementing the comment count requires moving the declaration of the lambda to a higher-order composable function.
+It is currently initialized in the `ActionRow` function, but there is no reference to the `Tweet` class there.
 Passing the tweet down to the `ActionRow` would pollute it with unnecessary information.
 Instead, the event listener will be lifted up to the `TweetView` function.

 First, the `ActionRow` is updated to accept an event listener for a click on the comment view.
 This listener is passed to the `Comment` function.